-Sydney’s Taronga Zoo does some incredible work with conservation and this year for their 100th birthday celebration they’ve really amped it up.
-Although we were only in Sydney for a short visit this time I knew we had to spend a day at the zoo.
+Taronga Zoo Sydney, like its counterpart Taronga Western Plains Zoo in Dubbo, does some incredible work with conservation and following the 100th birthday celebration they’ve really amped it up.
+Although we were only had limited days in Sydney on this visit I knew we had to spend one of them at the zoo.

 Table of Contents